 The traditional colours of Christmas are red, gold and green:

-- The flamboyant colour red evokes light and warmth (as well as Santa’s outfit).
+- The flamboyant red evokes light and warmth (as does Santa’s outfit).

-- Gold makes reference to the sun, which is not often visible in Northern France in December.
+- Gold refers to the sun, which is not often visible in Northern France in December.

-- Green is a reminder of the evergreen trees, such as figs and holly which are … always green.
-This is regardless of the season or time of year.
-It is the colour of hope, as it is paired with the knowledge that spring will eventually return!
+- Green reminds us of evergreen trees, such as figs and holly, which are … always green regardless of the season or time of year.
+It is the colour of hope and the knowledge that spring will eventually return!

 The Poinsettia flower: the Étoile de Noël